Cyprus: 4 found dead in 'most destructive' forest blaze

 He said two Israeli planes have been sent, while authorities are awaiting confirmation about the arrival of two Italian aircraft.

-Police said that a court has ordered that a 67-year-old man remain in custody for eight days to assist in the investigation into the cause of the fire.
+Police said a 67-year-old man faces arson charges.
+A court ordered that he remains in custody for eight days to assist in the investigation into the cause of the fire.

+Anastasiades urged citizens to be on the lookout for “those who cause such destruction either carelessly or deliberately.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.